Black Lives Matter Global Network Foundation: Marxism

+Venezuela and Cuba

+Founder Ayọ Tometi was invited by the Venezuelan government to be an electoral observer for the parliamentary elections in December 2015.
+Tometi stated she was "in a place where there is intelligent political discourse" and that the country appears to "have a truly thriving and rigorous democratic system."

 During the 2021 Cuban protests, the BLMGN released a statement calling for the United States government to lift its embargo on Cuba and praised the Cuban government for its "solidarity with oppressed peoples of African descent", adding "The people of Cuba are being punished by the U.S. government because the country has maintained its commitment to sovereignty and self-determination".
 BLMGN also claimed that the protests were caused by the "U.S. federal government's inhumane treatments of Cubans."
 BLMGN's apparent praise of the Cuban government received criticism due to the Cuban government's history of systemic racism and for ignoring the issues raised by Cuban protesters.
 In an email to NBC News, BLMGN officials said that their statement was "grounded in our unequivocal support for Cuba" and that they sought to amplify the voices of Afro-Cubans protesting oppression "from all actors, including the United States Embargo."
 The officials also said that "We unequivocally join in solidarity with the Cuban people against repression and violence from internal and unseen external actors" and that "We also understand that Anti-Blackness exists within Cuba and is a Global issue.
 We struggle for and alongside Black people across the diaspora for liberation and self-sovereignty."